-A new commission for Silvia Colasanti, who begins her three-year artist-in-residence program with LaVerdi Symphony in Milan.
+A new commission for Silvia Colasanti, who begins her three-year artist-in-residence program with LaVerdi Symphony Orchestra in Milan.
 This precious creative collaboration provides the platform for a new world premiere by Colasanti in each of the three years of the composer’s stint with LaVerdi.
 They’ll also be working on some of her other, most representative works, an across-the-board portrait in sound to delight audiences.

 The project kicked off with live performances at Milan’s Auditorium, April 26 and 27, of the world premiere of Dove si disperde, infine spento, il canto della morte? conducted by Karen Kamensek, featuring soprano Valentina Varriale.

 Among Colasanti’s upcoming works, Time Will Come, two sonnets for countertenor, string quartet and percussion, based on William Shakespeare and commissioned by the Arena Sferisterio Association of Macerata.